Adobe Flores

 Adobe Flores is a historic house in South Pasadena, California, U.S. It was built on Rancho San Pascual from 1838 to 1845.
 It was named for José María Flores.
 It was restored by architect Carleton Winslow in 1919.
 It has been listed on the National Register of Historic Places since June 18, 1973.

+Today, it is now a private residence.